 An essential prerequisite for a calm and contented state of mind is a consciously controlled rhythmic deep and slow respiration.
 Untrained, irregular breathing disrupts the rhythm of the brain and causes physical, emotional and mental blocks.
 Through a deliberately controlled breathing practice or Pranayama, an immense amount of energy, trapped in the dark neurotic thought patterns, can be released for use in creative, rewarding and joyful activities.

 Breath is the most vital process of our everyday life.
-It influences the cells of the body, the brain, muscles and the glands.
-From simple yet wise observation of animals, such as elephants and tortoises, who have long lifespan, the ancient yogis realised the importance of deep, slow and steady breathing in prolonging longevity.
-Recent scientific studies have established that breathing through different nostrils have different effects in human body.
+It influences the cells of the body, the brain, muscles, and glands.
+From simple yet wise observation of animals, such as elephants and tortoises, who have a long lifespan, the ancient yogis realized the importance of deep, slow and steady breathing in prolonging longevity.
+Recent scientific studies have established that breathing through different nostrils have different effects on the human body.
 Right nostril breathing stimulates sympathetic nervous system (fight or escape response) positioned at the left hemisphere of the brain.
-Left nostril breathing on the other hand, stimulates parasympathetic nervous system, whose typical response is relaxation and concerns right hemisphere of the brain.
+Left nostril breathing, on the other hand, stimulates the parasympathetic nervous system, whose typical response is relaxation and concerns right hemisphere of the brain.

 In yoga language, there are three primary energy or air channels, Ida, Pingala and Susumna.
 Ida channel is affiliated to the moon, which is cooling, restorative and feminine in nature and is connected to the left nostril.
-The right nostril, on the other hand services the Pingala channel, and is associated to the sun, being warming, energising and masculine.
+The right nostril, on the other hand, services the Pingala channel and is associated with the sun, being warming, energizing and masculine.
 Nadi Sodhana or Alternative Nostril breathing balances the sympathetic and parasympathetic divisions of the Autonomic Nervous System.
 When Pranayama processes clear the blockages and breathing is comfortably balanced between the two nostrils, Susumna Nadi or the middle channel gets activated, awakening the serpent power, whose upward journey begins with inexpressible sensation, pleasure and satisfaction.

 One must not forget that Pranayama practices are not an end in itself.
 Proper Pranayama and meditation should lead on to liberation of the soul and the achievement of ultimate knowledge and wisdom.